 In addition to letting in more or less light, the aperture size also affects the depth of the focus field.
 To say it a different way, it controls how wide the field of focus is.
 Anything outside of the field of focus starts to get blurry.

-This is why you care about the aperture value.
+This is why you care about the aperture value, and want to get out of auto mode.
 Changing that value, changes how the image is exposed, and also how things will be able to be focused.

 When you look at a professional portrait photo and the background has a nice creamy blurred effect.
 That’s the aperture value making the field of focus is shallow and everything behind the subject will be blurry.